Sator (film): Plot

-Back at her house, Nani laughs when she sees Adam, whose head is now bald, standing in the hallway.
+That night at Nani's house, Deborah sees Nani laughing and talking with an unseen figure.
 Nani disappears and Deborah searches for her outside.
-Adam chokes Deborah, and Evie pours gasoline on Deborah as she and Adam burn her to death.
+There she suddenly encounters Adam, who has a shaved head.
+He chokes her unconscious, and Evie pours gasoline on Deborah.
+They burn her alive.
 Sator disciples gather around the fire.

-Adam reenters the house, where he walks past a room where a bald woman sits silently with Adam’s dog.
+Adam reenters the house, where he walks past a room where he sees his bald mother sitting silently with his dog.
 Adam joins Nani in a different room where she sits with another Sator disciple.